 What to look for in a standard lens.

-Unfortunately, as with most lenses for most formats, every new generation of lens seems to be bigger than the preceding one.
+Unfortunately, as with digital cameras, every new generation of lens seems to be bigger than the preceding one.
 So while you will gain in performance and image circle, you will lose in terms of weight and portability.
 Only you can decide what your priority is.
 But in real world use there is almost no appreciable difference in performance between different generations of lenses away from lab testing.
-Especially in the era of multi-coated lenses.
+More importantly perhaps, modern lenses will have newer shutters, tougher coatings and be less likely to have mould or scratches.
+Older lenses can often have more character for pictorial or portrait work.
+In large format photography there always seems to be a trade off!

-When you are looking for a lens on Ebay, bear in mind that 150mm lenses tend to be the one that everyone is looking for, so often 135’s or 125’s can be easier to find.
+When you are looking for large format lenses on Ebay, bear in mind that 150mm lenses tend to be the one that everyone is looking for, so often 135’s or 125’s can be easier to find.
 A 135mm is only very slightly wider than a 150mm.
 My Fuji 125mm can be found cheaply because it is the only lens that I know of in that focal length, so people miss it.
 It is not because it is any less good than 120mm or 135mm lenses.
+There are still some camera stores that hold a decent amount of second hand large format equipment, but you might have to go on a waiting list for the most desirable lenses.
+They often get sold as soon as they come in.

 As ever, age of the lens seems to be the most relevant factor regarding price, but condition is just as important.
 After all a 150mm owned by a landscape photographer will have seen much less use than one coming from a busy studio, even if the landscape photographer’s lens is decades older.